up42/docs/source/up42-blocks/data/esa-s5p-l3-gtiff.rst

 * ``fail_on_missing``: A boolean flag to determine whether to fail or continue in case of images are not present for some dates.
 Defaults to ``False``.
 * ``layer``: A string describing layer type that is offered by Sentinel-5P.
 It **must** be one of the abbreviations listed above.
 * ``geojson_url``: A URL to geojson file with geometries.
 Must be accessible via simple HTTP call.
 * ``qa_mask``: A string describing which mask to use.
-This enable to filter pixel values based on quantile.
+This enables to filter pixel values based on quantile.
 Available masks are ``['nomask', 'mask50', 'mask75']``.

 Output format
 -------------
 The block outputs clipped Cloud Optimized GeoTIFFs for a given geometry, one image per day for a given date range.
-When a url to geojson containing multiple geometries is provided, the output then is organized in sub-folders per geometry.
+When a url to geojson containing multiple geometries is provided, the output is then organized in sub-folders per geometry.

 .. note::
   The block does not support ``dry_run`` or quicklooks.